fedeghe/jmvp/sources/readme/README.md

 #### Login panel
 - [x] The panel manages online/offline mode, enabling and disabling the access buttons, and notifies the user about changes of the connection status.
-- [x] In case the login fails, the usaer must be noticed about the problem.
+- [x] In case the login fails, the user is noticed about the problem.
-- [x] Data entered must be sanitized.
+- [x] Input is sanitized.

 ####  Authenticated version
 - top panel